Zog I: Life in exile and death

 In 1946, Zog and most of his family left England and went to live in Egypt at the behest of King Farouk.
 In 1951, Zog bought the Knollwood estate in Muttontown, New York, Long Island, but the sixty-room estate was never occupied; it quickly fell into ruin and Zog sold the estate in 1955.
 Farouk was overthrown in 1952, and the family left for France in 1955.

-He made his final home in France, where he died at the Foch Hospital, Suresnes, Hauts-de-Seine, on 9 April 1961, aged 65, of an undisclosed condition.
-Zog was said to have regularly smoked 200 cigarettes a day, giving him a possible claim to the title of the world's heaviest smoker in 1929, but had been seriously ill for some time.
+Zog made his final home in France, where he died at the Foch Hospital, Suresnes, Hauts-de-Seine, on 9 April 1961, aged 65, of an undisclosed condition.
+Zog was said to have regularly smoked 225 cigarettes a day, giving him a possible claim to the title of the world's heaviest smoker in 1929, but had been seriously ill for some time.
 He was survived by his wife and son, and was initially buried at the cimetière parisien de Thiais, near Paris.
 On his death, his son Leka was pronounced H. M. King Leka of the Albanians by the exiled Albanian community.

 His widow, Geraldine, died of natural causes in 2002 at the age of 87 in a military hospital in Tirana.